FREQUENTLY ASKED QUESTIONS

 I’ve read through everything and am still interested.
 How do I get started?

-Please apply by completing the “Application” and requesting your endocrinologist complete the medical form (this is a required step).
+Please apply by completing the “Application” and requesting your endocrinologist or physician of choice complete the medical form (this is a required step).
 Your doctor needs to know that you are working with a diabetic alert dog and we will want to see copies of your A1C results.
-We also chart your creatinine and BUN lab results in an effort to note significant changes.
-Lab results should be scanned and e-mailed every three (3) months.
+Initially, we also charted creatinine and BUN lab results in our clients; however, with so many people joining our elite, international team with their Sugar Dogs, this became an impossible task.

 Remember, we suggest Poodles because we KNOW that Poodles spontaneously alert.
 So get a smart one and get started!
 We will be with you every step of the way and the end result is very definitely worth the effort.